jimratliff/GenoMac-user/README.md

 make btt-license
 ```

-TO DO: Run defaults to change the expected location of the license file
+TO DO: Run defaults to change the expected location of the auto-loaded config file.

 Test the license installation (and BTT more generally) by:
 - Launch BetterTouchTool